ripred/CPUTemp/README.md

 Retrieve the temperature of the internal ATMega328 processor using nothing more than the internal registers.

-NO external parts necessary.
-All that is needed is the Atmel micro controller.
+NO external parts or connectins are necessary.
+All that is needed is the Atmel microcontroller itself.
 That's it.

 Example use: